honeybadger-io/honeybadger-js/packages/webpack/README.md

   </dd>

   <dt><code>workerCount</code> (optional &mdash; default: 5, min: 1)</dt>
-  <dd>Sourcemaps are uploaded in parallel by a configurable number of
+  <dd>Source maps are uploaded in parallel by a configurable number of
   workers.
-Increase or decrease this value to configure how many sourcemaps are being uploaded in parallel.</br>
+Increase or decrease this value to configure how many source maps are being uploaded in parallel.</br>
   Limited parallelism helps with connection issues in Docker environments.</dd>